Real-world modular home decisions, limitations, and day-to-day realities — drawn from the full process, not just the finish.

 WHY WE CREATED "THE MODULARIST"

+We created The Modularist as a practical, experience‑driven resource built from real decisions and lessons learned – sometimes the hard way.
 Many conversations about modular construction focus on the factory.
-Our experience showed us that much of the complexity happens elsewhere — in feasibility questions, financing conversations, regulatory coordination, site preparation, and the structural realities that shape what ultimately gets built.
+Our experience showed us that much of the complexity happens elsewhere – in feasibility studies, financing, regulatory coordination, site preparation, and the structural realities that shape what ultimately gets built.

-Everything shared here comes from direct involvement in those decisions — evaluating options, working through constraints, and changing directions when plans changed.
+Everything shared here comes from direct involvement in those decisions – evaluating options, working through constraints, and adjusting when plans change.
+We share both the wins and the setbacks so others can approach modular construction with clearer expectations.

 Our goal is simple: to help future homeowners understand what modular construction can do, what it can’t, and how to navigate the gray areas in between.

+If you’re considering modular – or already in the middle of it – this site is intended to help you move forward with greater clarity and confidence.
 We’ll continue sharing what we learn as our project progresses – including what worked, what surprised us, and what we would approach differently if we were starting over.

 Our modular build has moved beyond planning and into real‑world execution.